Rettend/vscode-copy-open-files/README.md

 **How to use:**

-* **Configure and Copy via Status Bar:**
-  * Click the files icon in the status bar (bottom right).
-This will open a QuickPick menu.
+* Click the files icon in the status bar (bottom right) to open a QuickPick.
-  * The first item, "Copy & Close", immediately copies using the current settings (shown in its description) and closes the menu.
-You can select this by pressing `Enter`.
+* The first item, "Copy & Close", immediately copies using the current settings.
-  * The other items allow you to toggle "Copy Content" and "Copy Structure" ON or OFF.
-Selecting one of these will update the setting and refresh the menu, keeping the selected toggle option active.
-  * Your choices are saved for future use.
-* **Direct Copy (using last saved configuration):**
-  * Use the keyboard shortcut:
-    * Windows/Linux: `Ctrl+K Ctrl+C`
-    * Mac: `Cmd+K Cmd+C`
-  * Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and run "Copy All Open Files".
-This will use the settings last configured via the status bar QuickPick menu.
+* Toggle "Copy Content" and "Copy Structure" ON/OFF to configure.
+* Use "Copy Import List" to copy a compact, single-line list for importing later.

 **Output Format:**